Vultures grow wings!

 Surprises

 'Some of the most uncanny things have to do with fictional names which I have given to various characters.
-In 2023 there is the motorbike which suggests Hetty's name, found just a few miles from here a year after she had appeared in Tunesmith, tinsmith.

 'Last year someone I met in France turned out to have the same name as his late wife's fictional name in TT and Pilgrim.
-As usual, her name came out of the blue and she appears as another key character in all three novels.
+As usual, her name came out of the blue and she appears as another key character in all three novels.'

 Jigsaw